mUmairNaxir/calcoTester/README.md

 # Welcome to CalcoTester
-This is a game about logic building.
+This is a game for developing analytical skills and logic building.